markjprice/cs12dotnet8/docs/ch07-source-generators.md

 > **Good Practice**: Include `.g.` or `.generated.` in the filename of source generated files.
 The source code should explicitly enable nullability checks in the file since we do not know if the containing project will enable nullability at the project level or not.

 # Using the source generator

+Third, we will use the source generator in our console app:

 1. In `GeneratingCodeApp.csproj`, in the `<PropertyGroup>`, add an entry to enable the generation of the code file, as shown in the following markup:
 ```xml